Questions from the Beneficiary

 I would like to invite a speaker to speak to my church study group on the dangers of a stroke.
 Can someone from VIMI speak on that subject?

 Yes, VIMI is available to present to not only faith communities but civic organizations, health care providers, seniors centers, physicians, nurses, students, speciality associations and any other group or agency.
 VIMI can present the latest health information on Acute Myocardial Infarction, Breast Cancer, Diabetes, Heart Failure, Influenza/Pneumonia, and Stroke/Atrial Fibrillation.
-VIMI also sponsors health fairs.
-To arrange a presentation or health fair, please call VIMI at (340)712-2400.
+To arrange a presentation, please call VIMI at (340)712-2400.

 Questions from the Physician